 How does turmeric work?

-Turmeric, renowned for its vibrant yellow-orange colour and rich flavour, contains a group of compounds called curcuminoids, of which curcumin is the most prominent and well-researched.
-Curcumin is a bioactive compound with powerful anti-inflammatory and antioxidant properties.
+Turmeric, renowned for its vibrant yellow-orange colour and rich flavour, contains a group of compounds called curcuminoids.
+Curcumin is the most prominent and well-researched of these.
+It is a bioactive compound with powerful anti-inflammatory and antioxidant properties.

 When it comes to anti-inflammatory action, curcumin targets multiple steps in the inflammatory pathway at the molecular level.
 It blocks NF-kB, a molecule that travels into the nuclei of cells and turns on genes related to inflammation.
 NF-kB is believed to play a major role in many chronic diseases.